List of criminal organizations in DC Comics: Eden Corps

 Outwardly an above-board West Coast organization, the Eden Corps soon established itself as a radical terrorist cell dedicated to taking on "corporate America and its ravagers".
 Led by Hyrax (Veronica Dale), the Eden Corps committed terrorist-styled crimes, like bombing dams on its way to a bigger goal, unleashing a Russian-created weaponized germ that ate plastic.
 Before the Eden Corps could unleash the germ on Metropolis, Green Arrow intervened.
 Hyrax died in the battle and Green Arrow followed soon after.
 They first appeared in Green Arrow (vol. 2) #97.

 Eden Corps in other media

 Eden Corps appears in series set in the Arrowverse.

 Effigy Corps

 The Controllers' attempted equivalent of the Green Lantern Corps based on their creation Effigy.

 Emerald Knights

 The Earth-3 evil equivalent of the Green Lantern Corps.

 Emissaries of Doom

 A quartet of Darkseid's followers, the Emissaries of Doom empowered Lex Luthor, Brainiac, Joker, and the Penguin.

 Emissaries of Varn

-One of the most terrifying forces in Gemworld, the mysterious Emissaries of Varn formed an alliance with Dark Opal to battle Princess Amethyst's forces.
+One of the most terrifying forces in Gemworld, the Emissaries of Varn formed an alliance with Dark Opal to battle Princess Amethyst's forces.